socure-inc/socure-sigmadevice-sdk-android/README.md

 ## What's new in version 4.5.1

-- Fixed the minor bugs in the SDK.
+- Improved event handling and consistency across the SDK.

 ## Minimum requirements